 Lynn is very involved in her community, as Founder and President of GEWLS (Glen Ellyn Women Leaders), a philanthropic organization she started to support local working women.
 This group meets monthly, has a Board and is developing a mentoring program for local girls, matching their professional aspirations with members of that profession.
 A portion of funds from membership dues are given back to community programs that help women and children.

-Lynn is also involved in Bridges Community, a non-profit that helps homeless families in DuPage County.
+Lynn is also involved in Bridge Communities, a non-profit that helps homeless families in DuPage County.
 She enjoys playing her violin for residents of nursing homes, memory care units, hospital and hospice patients and those house-bound by illness.

 Lynn is running for Chairman of DuPage County because the current board does not represent the constituents of DuPage: there is only one Democrat and 17 Republicans.
 Neither a female nor a Democrat has ever held this position since DuPage County was founded in 1839—it’s time.

 With a budget of $439.5 million dollars, it is time to reign in the irresponsible spending and make DuPage County fiscally sound.